 Microdosing is a treatment unlike any other.
-Take a tiny dose of a psychedelic twice a week for several weeks and you’ll barely notice a difference – until you start to realize how much better you’re feeling at the end of each day.
+Take a tiny dose of a psychedelic twice a week for several weeks and you’ll barely notice a difference.
+That is, until you begin to realize how much better you’re feeling at the end of each day.

-Microdosing requires careful self-reflection, miniscule doses, and barely-noticeable effects.
-Naturally, such a subtle treatment is bound to become subject to cries of “Placebo!” almost as soon as it hits the mainstream.
+Microdosing requires careful self-reflection and miniscule doses.
+Naturally, such a subtle treatment is bound to elicit cries of “Placebo!” almost as soon as it hits the mainstream.

 PHARMACOLOGY AND POTENCY

 A typical microdose of LSD is 10 micrograms.
-This is tens of thousands of times lower than a normal dose of modafinil.
+This is tens of thousands of times lower than a standard dose of an antidepressant.
 How then are people reporting similar effects from these very different doses?

-A recent study investigating the way in which LSD binds to receptors in the brain could shed light on this question.
+A 2016 study investigating the way in which LSD binds to receptors in the brain sheds light on this question.
 Researchers found that when a molecule of LSD binds to the serotonin 2A receptor, it gets “hugged” into a molecular lock that has the potential to keep the receptor activated for several hours.

-This supports the idea that such tiny doses of psychedelics could still have a physiological effect – they’re sticking around in the brain for much longer than normal substances.
+This supports the placebo-tested idea that tiny doses of psychedelics have a physiological effect – they’re sticking around in the brain for much longer than normal substances.

-Additionally, we know that 100ug of LSD is sometimes all it takes to propel people into a life-changing, ego-destroying psychedelic headspace – so it doesn’t seem unlikely that a tenth of that will still have some sort of effect in the brain.
+Additionally, we know that 100μgof LSD is sometimes all it takes to propel people into a life-changing, ego-destroying psychedelic headspace – so it makes sense that one tenth of that would still have an effect in the brain.

 MICRODOSING FOR MENTAL HEALTH

 The science doesn’t end at pharmacology.
-A myriad of recent studies have shown that moderate to large doses of psychedelics (including LSD and psilocybin) can be amazingly effective in treating mental health conditions such as depression, end-of-life anxiety, social anxiety, addiction, cluster headaches, PTSD, and OCD.
+Myriad studies have shown that moderate to large doses of psychedelics (including LSD and psilocybin) can be effective in treating mental health conditions such as depression, end-of-life anxiety, social anxiety, addiction, cluster headaches, PTSD, and OCD.

-But these studies are with doses much larger than a normal microdose.
+But these studies use doses much larger than normal.
 Can we expect the same therapeutic benefits from tiny doses?

-Although there have not been any clinical trials on microdosing for mental health conditions, initial reports from microdosers suggest impressive healing benefits.
+Although the evidence and research is still building on microdosing for mental health conditions, reports from microdosers suggest impressive healing benefits.
 Most reports come from people who started microdosing in order to treat depression or anxiety – and impressively, almost all of our respondents find that microdosing is an effective replacement for antidepressants.

 MICRODOSING FOR CREATIVITY

-Although a scientific definition of “creativity” isn’t the easiest thing to come up with, there have been a number of studies on the creative potential of psychedelics – using moderate dose sizes.
+Although“creativity” isn’t the easiest thing to define scientifically, there have been a number of studies on the creative potential of psychedelics – using moderate dose sizes.

-A study using mescaline to enhance problem solving in a group of businesspeople showed that 200mg of mescaline (equivalent to about 100ug of LSD, a moderate dose) could help people come up with new solutions to old problems.
-27 people were told to consider one (or more) problems they were encountering in their work, and had been dwelling on for some time.
+A study using mescaline to enhance problem solving in a group of businesspeople showed that 200mg (a moderate dose, equivalent to about 100ug of LSD) could help people come up with new solutions to old problems.
+Twenty-seven people were told to consider one (or more) problems they were encountering in their work and had been dwelling on for some time.
 After the psychedelic session, most of the participants had come up with a new solution to at least one of their problems, including equipment designs, mathematical formulas, and conceptual models.

 Studies in mice, investigating the neurotransmitter serotonin (which psychedelics mimic), also suggest that psychedelics could help us adapt to unexpected situations.
 Zachary Mainen, Ph.D., the lead investigator in these studies, believes that prolonged activation of serotonin receptors in microdosers’ neurons could be reducing impulsivity and improving people’s patience with everyday problems.

-Last year’s famous imaging study (that showed us the brain on LSD for the very first time) also turned up some interesting findings on divergent thinking.
-The study found that moderate doses of LSD decreased the activity of the Default Mode Network, which allowed the brain to become connected in unusual and expanded ways.
-Basically, psychedelics turn down our brains’ natural control mechanisms, allowing us to think more “outside the box.”
+In 2016, a famous imaging study showed us, for the first time, the brain on LSD.
+And it turned up some interesting findings on divergent thinking.
+The researchers found that moderate doses of LSD decreased the activity of the Default Mode Network, which allowed the brain to become connected in unusual and expanded ways.
+Basically, psychedelics turn down our brains’ natural control mechanisms, allowing us to think“outside the box.”

 So moderate doses seem to turn up our creativity dial.
 But can we also unlock the creative potential of psychedelics with microdoses?
 Our microdosing survey seems to suggest so, with most respondents reporting increases in creative thinking and problem solving.
 Basically, if you go into work on a microdose, you’re more likely to feel creative, productive, and effective.

-We need to move away from the anti-healing stigma that surrounds placebos and accept that healing is a complex process.
-True healing has components of social interactions, ritual, belief, and compassion – alongside the sciences of physiology and pharmacology.
+In the meantime, we should move away from the anti-healing stigma that surrounds alternative approaches to health and accept that healing is a complex process.
+True healing engages components of our social interactions, rituals, and beliefs – alongside the sciences of physiology and pharmacology.